Vitlyx/HtFast/README.md

 ## Notice

 1. Any of your info will **NOT** be shared with anyone.
-2. Be warned if anything is edited, it is **NOT** our fault if broken, please reinstall it again.
+2. Be warned if anything is edited, it is **NOT** our fault if broken, please delete and reinstall it again.

 ## Thanks